M66B/NetGuard/FAQ.md

 and that Android allows NetGuard to use the internet in the background (see also [this question](#FAQ21)).

 Make sure you are not running NetGuard in allow (whitelist) mode (check the NetGuard default settings).

+Make sure you didn't enable the Always-On VPN setting '*Block connections without VPN*' (Android 8 Oreo or later).
+This will block resolving domain names too (is it a bug or feature?).

 Some Android versions contain a bug resulting in all internet traffic being blocked.
 Mostly, you can workaround this bug by enabling filtering in NetGuard's *Advamced options*.